AudreyLL88/MS3__Sante/README.md

 **Pagination**

 * As a guest/registered user, navigate to the All cocktails page.
-Is the template remdered correctly ?
+Is the template rendered correctly ?
 * Is there 9 cocktail cards on the page ?
 * Go to the bottom of the page.
 Is the pagination section correctly rendered ?
 * Click on all pages.
 Are the cocktail cards correctly rendered?